 How to React to a Fire.
 Try as we might prevent them, fires can happen in a flash.
 When they do break out, you need to know how to react.
 Here are several suggestions:

 - If you smell smoke or your smoke detectors sound, get your family out immediately.
-Call the fire department from a neighbor’s house.
+Call the fire department from a neighbour’s house.

 - Never re-enter a burning house for any reason.
 Leave firefighting to the professionals as soon as they’re on the scene.